Does Working Out Affect Testosterone Levels?

 - Cut down the reps and add the iron plates.
 Lift heavier weights rather than doing many reps of light weights.

 - Crank up the intensity.
 Strive for shorter rest periods during your workout.
-The goal is to never wait more than one minute between sets, and if you can attack the weights after a brief 30-second pause, so much the better.
+The goal is never to wait more than one minute between sets, and if you can attack the weights after a brief 30-second pause, so much the better.
 However, always use correct form, so find your best tempo.
 Just try to keep it as short as safely possible.

 When this unfortunate scenario rears its ugly head, your testosterone level suffers a precipitous drop, and your level of cortisol, a stress hormone, skyrockets, Schroeder says.
 He notes that a rise in cortisol can be linked to a fall in testosterone.
 How do you know if you are over-training?
 Here are a few symptoms: